 Lab work is necessary in the case of complex products.

-Through ingredient optimization, products can become free of any X materials, contributing their safe cycling, in the circular economy.
+Through ingredient optimization, products can become free of any X materials, contributing to their safe cycling, in the circular economy.

 Follow on products by the company can use this new information to optimize their next generation designs or optimize current products and processes.